stan-at-work/Remove-Error-Lines/README.md

-# Remove Dart Error/Warning Imports
+# Remove Dart Error/Warning

-The **Remove Dart Error/Warning Imports** extension for Visual Studio Code streamlines your Dart development workflow by automatically removing statements that cause errors or warnings in your code.
+The **Remove Dart Error/Warning** extension for Visual Studio Code streamlines your Dart development workflow by automatically removing statements that cause errors or warnings in your code.

 ---